pomodoro-cli/ip/README.md

 ## Acknowledgements

-This project is based on a project template for a greenfield Java project, called Pomo.
-It was forked from this repo https://github.com/nus-cs2103-AY2021S2/ip.
+This project is based on a project template for a greenfield Java project, called Duke.
+It was forked from this repo https://github.com/nus-cs2103-AY2021S2/ip, created by module coordinators and other contributers for CS2103T